devrabiul/All_Setup_Doc/laravel_module.md

 ### Creating a module

-Creating a module is simple and straightforward.
+Creating a module is simple.
 Run the following command to create a module.

 ```bash
 php artisan module:make <module-name>